Argentina: Return to democracy

 Menem embraced and enacted neoliberal policies: a fixed exchange rate, business deregulation, privatisations, and the dismantling of protectionist barriers normalised the economy in the short term.
 He pardoned the officers who had been sentenced during Alfonsín's government.
 The 1994 Constitutional Amendment allowed Menem to be elected for a second term.
+Days after the constitutional amendment was ratified, on 31 August 1994, Menem issued a decree abolishing conscription in Argentina following months of social backlash over the murder of Omar Carrasco in Neuquén Province.
 With the economy beginning to decline in 1995, and with increasing unemployment and recession, the UCR, led by Fernando de la Rúa, returned to the presidency in the 1999 elections.

 De la Rúa left Menem's economic plan in effect despite the worsening crisis, which led to growing social discontent.
 Massive capital flight from the country was responded to with a freezing of bank accounts, generating further turmoil.
 The December 2001 riots forced him to resign.
 Congress appointed Eduardo Duhalde as acting president, who revoked the fixed exchange rate established by Menem, causing many working- and middle-class Argentines to lose a significant portion of their savings.
 By late 2002, the economic crisis began to recede, but the assassination of two piqueteros by the police caused political unrest, prompting Duhalde to move elections forward.
 Néstor Kirchner was elected as the new president.
 On 26 May 2003, he was sworn in.